Bacteriological analysis of stool. What is bacteriological examination of stool? Staphylococcus saprophytic and epidermal

 Norm of bifidobacteria

-About 95% of all bacteria in the gut are bifidobacteria.
-Bifidobacteria are involved in the production of such vitamins as B 1, B 2, B 3, B 5, B 6, B 12, K. They help the absorption of vitamin D, with the help of special substances produced by them, they fight "bad" batteries, and also participate in strengthening the immune system.
+About 95% of all bacteria in the intestines are bifidobacteria.
+Bifidobacteria are involved in the production of vitamins such as B1, B2, B3, B5, B6, B12, K. They help absorb vitamin D, fight “bad” bacteria with the help of special substances they produce, and also participate in strengthening the immune system.

 Reasons for the decrease in the number of bifidobacteria